tuletech/report_cat/README.md

 # TODO

- * Expose report list and factory method
- * Pre and post to_sql hooks
+ * Ability to register "anonymous" reports of generic Report classes with factory

  * Fix pending spec due to Travis problem